omer-re/Did_I_lock/README.md

 https://www.linkedin.com/posts/omer-reuveni_ocd-quarantivity-covidabrandabrfun-activity-6714069139440324608-P6dV

+<iframe width="560" height="315" src="https://www.youtube.com/embed/WihCix6GyB4" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 #TO DO:

 - fix the "/check/ button that is not functioning properly.
 - alert by who is connected to the same wifi [door is unlocked&&no devices on network for the past 5 minutes]
 - script starts on reboot
-V log data to google sheet
 - change filter to user id instead of username
 - create a separate secrets.py with allowed users and bot token
 - convert project to arduino
 - costumizing a case
 - adding an interrupt to log and alert when turning off
 - turning GPIO off if fails and exists the program.

+#Done:
+- log data to google sheet